ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_7.rst

 - Support for Docker API version 1.20 to 1.24 has been deprecated and will be removed in community.docker 3.0.0.
 The first Docker version supporting API version 1.25 was Docker 1.13, released in January 2017.
 This affects the modules ``docker_container``, ``docker_container_exec``, ``docker_container_info``, ``docker_compose``, ``docker_login``, ``docker_image``, ``docker_image_info``, ``docker_image_load``, ``docker_host_info``, ``docker_network``, ``docker_network_info``, ``docker_node_info``, ``docker_swarm_info``, ``docker_swarm_service``, ``docker_swarm_service_info``, ``docker_volume_info``, and ``docker_volume``, whose minimally supported API version is between 1.20 and 1.24 (https://github.com/ansible-collections/community.docker/pull/396).
 - Support for Python 2.6 is deprecated and will be removed in the next major release (community.docker 3.0.0).
 Some modules might still work with Python 2.6, but we will no longer try to ensure compatibility (https://github.com/ansible-collections/community.docker/pull/388).
+- docker_container - the ``ignore_image`` option is deprecated and will be removed in community.docker 4.0.0.
+Use ``image: ignore`` in ``comparisons`` instead (https://github.com/ansible-collections/community.docker/pull/487).
+- docker_container - the ``purge_networks`` option is deprecated and will be removed in community.docker 4.0.0.
+Use ``networks: strict`` in ``comparisons`` instead, and make sure to provide ``networks``, with value ``[]`` if all networks should be removed (https://github.com/ansible-collections/community.docker/pull/487).

 community.general
 ~~~~~~~~~~~~~~~~~

+- ArgFormat module utils - deprecated along ``CmdMixin``, in favor of the ``cmd_runner_fmt`` module util (https://github.com/ansible-collections/community.general/pull/5370).
+- CmdMixin module utils - deprecated in favor of the ``CmdRunner`` module util (https://github.com/ansible-collections/community.general/pull/5370).
+- CmdModuleHelper module utils - deprecated in favor of the ``CmdRunner`` module util (https://github.com/ansible-collections/community.general/pull/5370).
+- CmdStateModuleHelper module utils - deprecated in favor of the ``CmdRunner`` module util (https://github.com/ansible-collections/community.general/pull/5370).
+- cmd_runner module utils - deprecated ``fmt`` in favour of ``cmd_runner_fmt`` as the parameter format object (https://github.com/ansible-collections/community.general/pull/4777).
+- django_manage - support for Django releases older than 4.1 has been deprecated and will be removed in community.general 9.0.0 (https://github.com/ansible-collections/community.general/pull/5400).
+- django_manage - support for the commands ``cleanup``, ``syncdb`` and ``validate`` that have been deprecated in Django long time ago will be removed in community.general 9.0.0 (https://github.com/ansible-collections/community.general/pull/5400).
+- django_manage - the behavior of "creating the virtual environment when missing" is being deprecated and will be removed in community.general version 9.0.0 (https://github.com/ansible-collections/community.general/pull/5405).
+- gconftool2 - deprecates ``state=get`` in favor of using the module ``gconftool2_info`` (https://github.com/ansible-collections/community.general/pull/4778).
+- lxc_container - the module will no longer make any effort to support Python 2 (https://github.com/ansible-collections/community.general/pull/5304).
+- newrelic_deployment - ``appname`` and ``environment`` are no longer valid options in the v2 API.
+They will be removed in community.general 7.0.0 (https://github.com/ansible-collections/community.general/pull/5341).
 - proxmox - deprecated the current ``unprivileged`` default value, will be changed to ``true`` in community.general 7.0.0 (https://github.com/pull/5224).
+- xfconf - deprecated parameter ``disable_facts``, as since version 4.0.0 it only allows value ``true`` (https://github.com/ansible-collections/community.general/pull/4520).

 community.hashi_vault
 ~~~~~~~~~~~~~~~~~~~~~